kekse1/count.php/README.md

 I've just set a `namespace`, so everything is not in the global namespace.
 That should be enough..?

 ##### '[Composer](https://getcomposer.org/)' to 'install' this script?
-I'm pretty sure there's no real 'installation' necessary here (just a few steps one can read in here);
-additionally, there are also **no real dependencies** which the 'Composer' needs to install.
+I'm pretty sure there's no real 'installation' necessary here.. additionally, there are also **no real dependencies** which the 'Composer' would need to install.

 As a minimum installation: just copy this script to your web path, create a 'count' directory below (with `chmod 1777` maybe), and it'll work! ;)~